 From reported outbreaks of B. cereus, it can be deduced that several factors, including food storage location, contamination source, and dissemination of foods, may affect the number of illnesses.
 Outbreaks that occur as a result of restaurant meals or by meal services may be involved in significantly higher numbers of foodborne illnesses than household cases.
 Moreover, contaminated underground water can lead to large outbreaks by contaminating foods directly or indirectly via utensils.
 Cross-contamination from a contaminated environment, utensils, or food handlers to the food products can occur during food preparation (23).
 Kusumaningrum et al. (39) reported that foodborne pathogens remain viable on dry stainless steel surfaces and transfer to foods at rates of 20 to 100%.
 In this regard, cross-contamination of B. cereus can occur because B. cereus cells are can survive in dry conditions for long periods following sporulation.
 It is impossible to avoid cross-contamination, but the cross-contamination rate can be reduced by implementing management programs such as hazard analysis and critical control point, good agricultural practices, and good manufacturing practices, because these programs deal with water, food processing, utensils, education, etc.

-B. CEREUS ENDOSPORES
+GERMINATION OF B. CEREUS ENDOSPORES

 Harsh conditions, often including nutrition limitation, prompt Bacillus species to protect themselves via sporulation (3).
 The resistance of Bacillus species to external chemical or physical treatments increases following sporulation because of a multilayer structure (31).
 A vegetative cell has peptidoglycan in its exterior, while spores have additional structures, including the cortex, spore coats, and exosporium (Fig. 1).
 Even though peptidoglycan and the cortex look similar, a cortex-lytic enzyme can differentiate the two structures (46).
 Spores can respond to the surrounding environment based on receptors and may revert to the vegetative state when external conditions become favorable through germination (20).